CityofToronto/bdit_data-sources/here/README.md

 JOIN here_gis.streets_att_16_1 gis ON gis.link_id = LEFT(ta.link_dir, -1)::numeric
 ```

-#### Functional Class 5
+#### Functional Classes

+HERE groups roads into five functional classes, labelled 1 to 5.
+Lower numbers are used to represent roads with high volumes of traffic (so highways would fall under functional class 1) while local roads would have a functional class of 4.

-This bucket contains a little bit of everything that doesn't fall into the other classes.
+Functional class 5 contains a little bit of everything that doesn't fall into the other classes.
 Currently exclude

 `"paved"  = 'Y' AND "poiaccess" =  'N' AND "ar_auto" = 'Y' AND "ar_traff" = 'Y'`